proteomicsunitcrg/qcloud2-client/deployGuide.md

 Move all the Angular compiled code to ```/var/www/html/qcloud2``` *Be carefull and dont delete the .htaccess file please*

+To deploy the jar ans use a file config outside the jar use ``` --spring.config.location=file:///home/mserret/Desktop/caca.yml```

 ## Notes

 Before the deploy make a database backup